Percapio/signINsignOUT/README.md

 ## Introduction
 ### Summary

-&nbsp;&nbsp;&nbsp;&nbsp; This guide is designed to be instructions on how to build a small log in and out program.
-The program will ask users for an input, and will check if the input is four digits.
+&nbsp;&nbsp;&nbsp;&nbsp; This guide is designed to be instructions on how to build a small log in and log out program.
+The program will ask users for an input, and will check if the input is four digits long.
 If it is, then it will compare the input value to people currently saved in the database.
-If this particular check is true, then it will display another screen to ask the users if they wish to log in or out.
+If this particular check is true, then it will display on another screen information on the user and ask whether or not they wish to log in or out.
 If any of the previous checks are not true then the users will receive the proper errors to inform them of what went wrong during the process.

-&nbsp;&nbsp;&nbsp;&nbsp; You are expected to have a basic understanding of Terminal Bash and programming.
+&nbsp;&nbsp;&nbsp;&nbsp; You are expected to have a basic understanding of [Terminal](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) and [programming](https://www.freecodecamp.org/).
 It would help if you knew Python, but it is not required.
-Additionally, this guide will be assuming the program is written in a MacOSX environment, but the steps in the Startup section can be easily replaced with whichever OS you are most comfortable with.
+Additionally, this guide will be assuming the program is written in a MacOSX environment, but the steps in Setup can be easily replaced with whichever OS you are most comfortable with.

 ### Setup